-The Company's provision for income taxes for continuing operations in interim periods is computed by applying its estimated annual effective rate against its loss before income tax (expense) benefit for the period.
+The Company files federal, state, and foreign income tax returns in jurisdictions with varying statutes of limitations.
+Income taxes are computed using the asset and liability method in accordance with FASB ASC 740, "Income Taxes".
+The Company's provision for income taxes for continuing operations in interim periods is computed by applying its estimated annual effective rate against its loss before income tax expense for the period.
 In addition, non-recurring or discrete items are recorded during the period in which they occur.
-The effective tax rate for the three months ended June 30, 2016 and 2015 was
+The effective tax rate for the three months ended March 31, 2017 and 2016 was (0.23%) and (0.05%).